wavemaker/docs/learn/app-development/widgets/datalive/form/form-field-validator.md

 In the above example, `firstNameVal` function accepts field and form as arguments.
 This function returns an error message if the condition fails.

-### Example using objects and custom validator functions
+### Example using Objects and Custom Validator Functions

 In the following example, form `EmployeeForm1` has multiple validations, including email, it should validate regular expression `REGEXP` and should not be empty.